In its first month in office, the Truss Government has introduced policies to address

 In this paper, our experts have applied modelling and qualitative analysis to identify what the difference may be between the EPG price levels and the potential costs of energy for consumers across the intended two years of the scheme.
 We have produced four scenarios, relying on our proprietary wholesale price modelling in conjunction with our assessment of the Default Tariff Cap.

-Follow the link below to log in or create a free account and download the paper.
+Follow the link below to log in and download the paper.